arieslab/TSVizzEvolution/README.md

 ## Tool Execution

-To run the TSVizzEvolution tool, simply download the available jar (TSVizzEvolution.jar) and does not run any command prompt: java -jar TSVizzEvolution.jar
+To run the TSVizzEvolution tool, simply download the available jar available in Release.
+Run TSVizzEvolution.jar with double click.

 Some files generated for the Commons IO system's JNose tool are available at files_cvs_jnose.

 ## Contact Email:
 adrianapriscila06@gmail.com
+adriana.cruz@estudante.ufla.br